TheAlphaOnes/DevG/README.md

 ## Overview

 DevG is a comprehensive and versatile CLI tool designed to streamline various aspects of the development workflow.
-Built with Go and leveraging the power of Cobra and charm.sh, DevG offers a unified solution for project management, template creation, code snippets, GitHub integration, dependency management, and more.
+Built with Python and leveraging the power of Typer and Rich, DevG offers a unified solution for project management, template creation, code snippets, GitHub integration, dependency management, and more.
 Enhance your productivity, collaboration, and development experience with DevG!

 ## Features